BrennanGambling/bloc_flux/README.md

 A reactive flux-like state management library using the BLoC pattern.

+## Important
+As of know this project has many issues and is unstable.
+Currently I am planning on completely restructuring the package and completely redoing any of the classes or packages with the State prefix due to issues with immutability and serialization.

 # Overview
 The goal of the bloc_flux package is to take the best parts of the Flux and BLoC state management patterns.